Wednesday, December 31, 2025

 We talked for a maximum of about 8-10 minutes but I heard the history, the undercurrent of too many taxi years in his voice and words.
 Taxi will do that to you, exhausting you to your very fiber.
 Taxi was and is always about making the big money though sometimes customer service is lost in the rush for the green.
 Anything beyond that incentive usually held little value to the individual driver residing in a living hell that's never fun even if the vast majority of your passengers are angels, perdition forever anointing the cabbie's brow.

 Who is that smiling over your shoulder, you say?
 Why Mister Beelzebub of course, Lord of all us flying demons zooming down God's highway!
-For big time owners like Adisu, it was a flight down into an unavoidable bankruptcy, spiritual if not monetary, a dead-end that could never be described as heaven or paradise, never again achieving economic absolution, all benedictions tossed into the rubbish pile---bent and dented taxicabs stacked ever skyward up reaching stormy, thunderous clouds.
+For big time owners like Adisu, it was a flight down into an unavoidable bankruptcy, spiritual if not monetary, a dead-end that could never be described as heaven or paradise, never again achieving economic absolution, all benedictions tossed into the rubbish pile---bent and dented taxicabs stacked ever skyward reaching up to stormy, thunderous clouds.

 More Than Just the Defeat of an Individual